Unwanted (album): Recording

-Content
+Music and lyrics

 "Lies" opens the album and was released as its first single.
-An "angst-fueled, rebellious pop-punk anthem" inspired by the "crunchy guitars and rhythmic drive of 2000s" and "90s rock", the track was written as a way to "eas[e] fans into" the new sound of the record.
-Lyrically, the song is "about someone who built up [Baron-Gracie's] trust and destroyed it like a wrecking ball."
-As the musician explained to NME: "[The situation] caused some real trust issues, but fortunately for me that person is no longer in my life."
-The album's title track, "Unwanted", was inspired by Baron-Gracie's frustration with sexist double standards, specifically when it comes to expressions of anger: "If a man's angry, they're seen as ... know[ing] what they want.
-Whereas when a woman's angry, she's a crazy bitch.
-I wanted to show other women that it’s OK to feel these things."
-In a breakdown of the album's track listing with Apple Music, Baron-Gracie further argued that the song epitomizes the album's "dark[er], traumatic themes" and the "feelings of neglect, anger, vanity, jealousy, sadness, [and] depression" on which it is predicated.
+An "angst-fueled, rebellious pop-punk anthem" inspired by the "crunchy guitars and rhythmic drive of 2000s" and "90s rock", the song's lyrics focus on someone who built up and then destroyed Baron-Gracie's trust.
+The album's title track, "Unwanted", was inspired by Baron-Gracie's frustration with sexist double standards, specifically when it comes to expressions of anger.
+In a breakdown of the album's track listing with Apple Music, Baron-Gracie further stated that the song epitomizes the album's darkness and the "feelings of neglect, anger, vanity, jealousy, sadness, [and] depression" on which it is predicated.
 "The Hard Way" – a track that begins as an "intimate, lullaby-like acoustic" work that "builds toward soaring electric guitars" – was inspired by the music of My Chemical Romance and Green Day.
 Lyrically, the song discusses a girl Baron-Gracie went to high school with who was a victim of bullying and who died by suicide.
-"The Hard Way" expresses Baron-Gracie's regret that she did not try to help her classmate: "I got on the bus with her every single morning and I would see her sitting in her same spot. ...
-'The Hard Way' is about my regret for not helping her, or standing up for her, that I feel now as an adult."
+"The Hard Way" further expresses Baron-Gracie's regret that she did not try to help her classmate.